rojaslabs/github-user-search/README.md

 Web application developed in React, which consumes data from the GitHub public API and pages it.

+Due to API restrictions, only the first 1,000 requests are available, however, paging is done based on the total data returned by the API (total_count).
+The number of requests is also limited to 15,000 per hour, returning error 422 when it is exceeded.

 [Live preview](http://ec2-54-86-113-175.compute-1.amazonaws.com)

 # Getting Started with Create React App